Claude Code Alternatives (2026): 11 Tested, 3 That Beat It for Under $20/mo

 Full Gemini CLI vs Claude Code comparison →

-OpenCode is the closest feature match to Claude Code among open-source alternatives.
+OpenCode surpassed Claude Code on GitHub stars (160K+ vs 122K+) and is now the most-starred open-source coding agent.
 It does what Claude Code does, but lets you plug in any model from 75+ providers, including local models at zero API cost.
+Available as a terminal TUI, desktop app, and IDE extension for VS Code and Cursor.

 The TUI is built on OpenTUI (TypeScript API + Zig backend), with a proper buffer system, scrolling, resize handling, and syntax-highlighted inline diffs.
 LSP integration loads the right language server automatically, giving ~50ms navigation vs 45 seconds for text search on large codebases.
-With 112K+ GitHub stars, it has the largest community of any open-source coding agent.
+Recent updates added experimental background subagents, improved missing-model suggestions, and workspace-aware queries.

-Beats Claude Code: 75+ model providers, free and open source, native TUI with LSP integration, subagents and custom agents via markdown files.
+Beats Claude Code: 160K+ GitHub stars, 75+ model providers, free and open source, desktop app + IDE extension + TUI, background subagents, custom agents via markdown files.

-Falls short: No Agent Teams with inter-agent messaging, less battle-tested on edge cases, no hooks system.
+Falls short: No Agent Teams with inter-agent messaging, less battle-tested on edge cases, no hooks system, background subagents still experimental.

 IDE-Based Alternatives